CrunchyData/postgres-operator/docs/content/architecture/high-availability/multi-cluster-kubernetes.md

   --password-replication=somewhatsecrethippo \
   --password=opensourcehippo
 ```

+(If you are unsure of your credentials, you can use
+`pgo show user hippo --show-system-accounts` to retrieve them).

 Note the use of the `--pgbackrest-repo-path` flag as it points to the name of
 the pgBackRest repository that is used for the original `hippo` cluster.